google/skia/site/user/api/SkImageInfo_Reference.md

 ![Color_Type_ABGR_4444](https://fiddle.skia.org/i/0441bdba65a19aa72b75b7fa62d22121_raster.png "")

-If paired with <a href="#kPremul_SkAlphaType">kPremul_SkAlphaType</a>: blue, green, and red components are premultiplied by the alpha value.
-If blue, green, or red is greater than alpha, the drawn result is undefined.
+If paired with <a href="#kPremul_SkAlphaType">kPremul_SkAlphaType</a>: blue, green, and red components are
+<a href="undocumented#Premultiply">Premultiplied</a> by the alpha value.
+If blue, green, or red is greater than alpha,
+the drawn result is undefined.

 If paired with <a href="#kUnpremul_SkAlphaType">kUnpremul_SkAlphaType</a>: alpha, blue, green, and red components may have any value.
-There may be a performance penalty with unpremultipled pixels.
+There may be a performance penalty with Unpremultipled pixels.

 If paired with <a href="#kOpaque_SkAlphaType">kOpaque_SkAlphaType</a>: all alpha component values are at the maximum;